 Anscor expect economic activity to recover with the decline of new daily recorded COVID-19 cases that will reduce prospects of future lockdowns, and with the advent of vaccinations.
-The authorities have engaged in multilateral initiatives to secure vaccines, with a rollout expected to start in March of 2021.
+The authorities have engaged in multilateral initiatives to secure vaccines, with a rollout expected to start in the second quarter of 2021.